Teresita de Castro: Testimony against Sereno

 De Castro was one of five sitting justices who sought to nullify the appointment of Maria Lourdes Sereno as the country's top magistrate.
 De Castro and Sereno were both shortlisted by the Judicial and Bar Council in 2012 for the Chief Justiceship but then-President Benigno Aquino III appointed the latter to the post.
 Along with four other members, she was accused of exhausting legal remedies to oust the incumbent Chief Justice.

 Chief Justice

 On August 25, 2018, De Castro was appointed by President Rodrigo Duterte as the Chief Justice of the Supreme Court, following the ouster of Maria Lourdes Sereno via quo warranto.
 She served 46 days until her mandatory retirement on her 70th birthday on 10 October.
 De Castro's appointment was criticized due to her expected short term of two months since she is obligated to retire on October 8, 2018, as well as her role as one of the five sitting justices who sought to nullify the appointment of Sereno as Chief Justice.

+The Movement Against Tyranny (MAT) called De Castro a disciple of President Rodrigo Duterte due to what MAT saw as her record of deciding in favor of Duterte.